Miami Divorce Lawyer

 - Follow all of the proper procedures and have a judge approve

-If you speak to someone who has knowledge of Miami divorce law, you can learn more about the differences between the two types of divorce.
-Someone from our firm can explain which type of divorce would work best for you.
-That way, you won’t waste your time or money pursuing the wrong type of divorce.
+If you speak to someone who has knowledge of Miami divorce law, you can learn more about the meaning of no-fault divorce and it’s significance to you.

 No-Fault Divorce Requirements

 If you’re one of the many individuals filing for a no-fault divorce, the grounds that you need to allege is that the marriage is irretrievably broken.
 This is similar to the “irreconcilable differences” language that other states use.